Supporting supervisors of graduate researchers

-Offered through Canvas (Supervising Research Students), these modules aim to support supervisory practice, as well as to inform supervisors about current policy and practice in place at UC.
+Offered through Canvas (Supervising Doctoral Studies), these modules aim to support supervisory practice, as well as to inform supervisors about current policy and practice in place at UC.
 Supervisors are required to complete the modules as part of the registration process.

 The supervisor register

 University of Canberra maintains a register of graduate researcher supervisors.

 Staff members wishing to supervise a graduate researcher at masters or doctoral level will need to register.

 - Have a doctoral research degree.
 Staff with substantial industry or professional research experience, deemed equivalent to a PhD qualification, may qualify if approval is given by the Associate Dean Research (ADR).
 Masters by Research qualified academics are eligible to supervise Masters by Research candidates.

 - Being actively involved in research.

 - Have an ongoing appointment with the University (includes adjunct and emeritus staff).